Overview of the current law

 Review of existing law

-In May 2021, the Minister for Communities announced plans for a two-phased review of existing gambling law.
+In May 2021, the then Minister for Communities announced plans for a two-phased review of existing gambling law.
 The first phase of that review was completed in 2022.
 This involved the introduction of amending legislation - the Betting, Gaming, Lotteries and Amusements (Amendment) Act (Northern Ireland) 2022 – to address a number of anomalies in the 1985 Order and to give the Department more power in certain areas to encourage and promote socially responsible practices.

 Concerned about how much you may be gambling?